Code-Institute-Submissions/MichaelLetson-avenger_stuff_DecResub/README.md

 This site is intended to be fun, and placed inside a make believe world of Marvel.
 It is to enable people to purchase items/weapons/clothing that once belonged to an Avenger.

 Functionality and accessibilty varied dependant on regular user, authenticated user and superuser.
 There is a difference, to try and entice people to become a user and join in conversations and have more access in the site.
-While having a superuser with full access and some access others don't to try and uphold good security (though this is something I feel could be developed further for better relevance and user experience too - for example, an author being able to edit their own product without the help of the superuser/site owner.
+While having a superuser with full access and some access others don't to try and uphold good security (though this is something I feel could be developed further for better relevance and user experience too - for example, an author being able to edit their own product without the help of the superuser/site owner).

+Something I chose to do was to enable non-users to post a product to the site, I did this as I wanted the main purpose for the site for people to buy Avengers stuff, and felt giving someone the opportunity to post a product might entice them to further browse and want further functionality to then sign up.
+This in particular could be up for review, however.

 ## Colour Scheme: